 - Prep: Chop the chocolate finely and place it into a microwave-safe bowl.
 Chop the dried cherries and set aside.

-- Make the Ganache Base: Heat the heavy cream and cherry kirsch in a small pot over medium heat until simmering.
-Pour over the chocolate and let sit 5 minutes.
+- Make the Ganache Base: Heat the heavy cream and cherry kirsch together in a small pot over medium heat until simmering.
+Pour over the chocolate and let sit for 5 minutes.
 Then, stir the mixture until it’s completely combined and smooth, like a ganache.
-If you have any lumps of chocolate left, microwave the mixture for 15 seconds at a time, stirring between each interval, until no lumps remain.
+If you have any lumps of chocolate left, microwave the mixture for 10 seconds at a time, stirring between each interval, until no lumps remain.
 Stir in the chopped cherries.
-Pour the ganache into a shallow dish (like a glass pie plate) to help it cool faster.
+Pour the ganache into a shallow dish (like a glass pie plate) to cool faster.
 Cover with plastic wrap, pressing the plastic wrap onto the surface of the chocolate so it doesn't dry out, and chill in the fridge for 1 and ½ to 2 hours, or up to 24 hours.

 - Form the Truffles: Once the mixture is chilled, line 2 baking sheets with parchment paper.
 To form the truffles, scoop the cooled chocolate out of the dish with a measuring spoon – each truffle should be about a scant tablespoon worth.
 Place these chocolate mounds on the prepared pans.
 Once you've scooped all the chocolate, working with one pan at a time so the other stays cold, go back and roll each mound into a smooth ball.
 They may be a bit soft and hard to roll, so you can pop the pan (covered with a kitchen towel) back in the fridge for 10-20 minutes to firm the chocolate back up.
 Let the rolled chocolate balls chill again for 10-20 minutes before decorating.